Notificare/notificare-html5-wordpress/notificare/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Website push notifications for Wordpress websites.
+Website push notifications for WordPress websites.
 Send push notifications to your website visitors even when they are not at your website.

 == Description ==